-Sı ıccessor
+Successor

-Predecessor January 1 December 5 i Year End December June 30,
+January 1 through December 4, 2003 December 5 Year End December Six Mo Ended J

-through December 4, 2003 through December 31 2003 December 31, 2005 2005 2006
+through December 31, 2003 2004 2005 2005 2006

-((In thousands)
+(I In thousands)

-Satellite failures(a) \$ 2,527 - \$ 114 \$ 114 \$ 39
+Satellite failures(a) \$ 2,527 \$ 114 \$ 114 \$ 39

 ELSACOM settlement(b) \$ 744

 Pension adjustment(c) \$ 941

-JT writeoff recovery(d) \$ (103)
+UT writeoff recovery(d) \$ (103)

 Asset impairment(e) \$ 211,854

 Restructuring (other)(f) \$ 5,381 \$ 690 \$ 5,078

-- (a) Represents a write-off for failed satellites. - (b) Represents a write-off in settlement of an overdue gateway receivable from an independent gateway operator. - (c) Represents the benefit of pension and benefit adjustments. - $\begin{tabular}{ll} (d) & Represents the recovery of overdue accounts receivable previously written off. \\ \end{tabular}$ - (e) Represents an impairment charge related to allocation of the price we paid in the Reorganization for the assets and business of Old Globalstar. - $(f) \qquad \quad \text{Represents costs relating to the restructuring of Old Global star that we assumed in the Reorganization.}$ - (9) We define cost per gross addition as total sales and marketing costs and agent and internal salesperson commissions in a given period relating to retail customers divided by the total number of retail subscriber activations over the same period.
+- (a) Represents a write-off for failed satellites. - (b) Represents a write-off in settlement of an overdue gateway receivable from an independent gateway operator. - (c) Represents the benefit of pension and benefit adjustments. - (d) Represents the recovery of overdue accounts receivable previously written off. - (e) Represents an impairment charge related to allocation of the price we paid in the Reorganization for the assets and business of Old Globalstar. - (f) Represents costs relating to the restructuring of Old Globalstar that we assumed in the Reorganization. - (9) We define cost per gross addition as total sales and marketing costs and agent and internal salesperson commissions in a given period relating to retail customers divided by the total number of retail subscriber activations over the same period.
 Cost per gross addition is not a measurement under GAAP and should be considered in addition to, but not as a substitute for, the information contained in our statement of operations.
 We believe that cost per gross addition provides useful information concerning the cost of increasing our number of subscribers. - (10) Includes liabilities subject to compromise as of December 31, 2003 in the amount of \$3,421,967.